-England boss Wiegman wins Uefa Coach of Year
+England boss Wiegman wins Uefa Coach of the Year

-Sarina Wiegman: England manager wins Uefa women's coach of the year award following Euros success
+Sarina Wiegman: England manager wins Uefa women's Coach of the Year award following Euros success

 Last updated on .From the section European Football

-England manager Sarina Wiegman has been named Uefa women's Coach of the Year 2021-22 after leading the Lionesses to a historic victory at the Euros.
+England manager Sarina Wiegman has been named women's Uefa Coach of the Year 2021-22 after leading the Lionesses to a historic victory at the Euros.

 Real Madrid striker Karim Benzema won the men's Player of the Year award following a La Liga and Champions League double last season.